microsoft/libdxg/README.md

 ##	Software dependencies

-The libdxg code depends on uisng wsl/winadapter.h from https://github.com/microsoft/DirectX-Headers
+The libdxg code depends on using wsl/winadapter.h from https://github.com/microsoft/DirectX-Headers

 ##	API references